 Here’s what you need to know

-The US nominated a new World Bank chief.
-President Joe Biden put forward former Mastercard CEO has the right skill set to tackle challenges like climate change and poverty.
+The US nominated Ajay Banga as new World Bank chief.
+President Joe Biden believes the former Mastercard CEO has the right skill set to tackle challenges like climate change and poverty.

 Netflix slashed subscription prices around the globe.
-The streaming platform’s costs have gone down in over 30 countries in recent weeks in a bid to beat out competitors.
+The streaming platform made subscriptions cheaper in over 30 countries in a bid to beat out competitors.

 What to watch for

 Africa’s most populous country heads to the polls on Saturday, Feb.
 25, to pick its next president.
 It is Nigeria’s most unpredictable election since the country gained independence in 1960.
 Here are the frontrunners: